Budget Justification Format Standards

 For university tech teams and Python automation builders, integrating this standardization layer requires:

 • Schema Synchronization: Regularly update taxonomy mappings as agencies revise FOA guidelines and PAPPG updates.
+NIH character limits and NSF category definitions change with each annual revision cycle.

 • Fringe Rate Tables: Maintain a version-controlled database of institutional fringe rates to validate personnel calculations dynamically.